arjanh79/AirFit/README.md

 ### Notes for Future Updates
 - Fix loss logging after the optimizer step.
   - At the moment (07-May), the difference is very small.
   - Might not be needed after implementing mini-bathes.
+  - 09-May-2025 New ew loss and model evaluation functions.
 - Expand and finalize this document.

 ---